slamora/brackets-wiki/Troubleshooting.md

 ## System Requirements

+* Mac OSX 10.6 or newer.
+* Windows Vista/7.
+* WinXP w/ Service Pack 2.
-Mac requires OSX 10.6 or newer.
-Win requires XP Service Pack 2 or newer.
-You should have at least 2 GB of RAM to do Live Development.
+* You should have at least 2 GB of RAM to do Live Development.

 ## Download